Michael Trout,( Founder) Executive Director of Strategy and Development

 Mike is a graduate of Wheaton College who moved into the North Lawndale community with Karen in August, 1992.
 After serving four years with the Lawndale Christian Development Corporation, Michael Trout became the Executive Director of YMEN at its inception in November, 1996.
 He has received a certificate in non-profit management from the University of Illinois at Chicago and has completed financial training through the Nonprofit Financial Center.
 He completed a 15-month training with the DeVos Urban Leadership Institute and has received numerous awards for his work in youth leadership development.
 He lives with his family in North Lawndale, Chicago.

-Marcus Thorne, Interim Executive Director
+Marcus Thorne, Executive Director of Operations

 Marcus’ wide range of education and professional experience makes him qualified to serve in an executive leadership role, yet, it is his love of community, family, and most importantly God that sets him apart.
 With a degree from Massachusetts Institute of Technology, he has served at the Lawndale Christian Development Corporation, North Lawndale College Prep High School, and on multiple organization and corporate Boards.
 He is not new to YMEN.
 Marcus served as YMEN’s Director of Mentoring from 2010 to 2012 and we are thrilled he has returned to make an even greater impact in this new role.